Tr736/ClearScoreTest/README.md

 I'm a big fan of Cocoapods which would be my preference.
 This project currently has everything in Native and no DM is required in the interest of KISS.
 In a production environment, I would personally add SwiftGen, SwiftLint, and possibly SwiftFormat.

+## Accessibility
+No work has been done to support Accessibility and would be high on the todo list.

 ### Other
 The App currently supports iPhone and iPad.
 This was done to enable me to quickly see the UI on multiple devices.
 Personally would turn off iPad and build a separate project to take advantage of the iPads OS and other advanced features.